Classical Music Composition Using State Space Models: Results

 Our other hypothesis was that the generated pieces lacked overall or melodic progression as compared to the originals.
-We explored this hypothesis by examining if the TVAR model, which is capable of modeling longer lags than the the layered HMMs, improved the musicality metrics, see \autoref{TVAR_ACF}.
+We explored this hypothesis by examining if the TVAR model, which is capable of modeling longer lags than the the layered HMMs, improved the musicality metrics.
 In \autoref{TVAR_ACF} we see that the decay in correlations is not as steep for the TVAR model as it is for the layered HMM, though the autocorrelation function for both models is impoverished with respect to the original.
 However, human listeners were not always able to distinguish this additional temporal structure, as the TVAR(11) generated piece trained on Pachelbel's Canon was not consistently scored higher for melodic qualities than the pieces generated by a layered HMM.

-\section{Conclusions and future work}
+\section{Conclusions and Future Work}

-We were able to train state space models to generate pieces from the Romantic era and some of the pieces were considered to be possibly composed by humans when heard by human evaluators.
-The models were more successful at modeling harmony than melodic progression.
+We were able to train state space models on pieces from the Romantic era and some of the generated pieces were considered to be possibly composed by humans when heard by human evaluators.
+The models were more successful at modeling harmony than melodic progression and the main aspects of harmony were successfully encoded in the state space.
 The state space models were more successful at generating consonant pieces when trained on pieces with simple harmonies, particularly original pieces that were built on perfect intervals.
 Models with greater hierarchical structure, particularly the layered HMM, tended to be more successful at generating pieces with less dissonance and slightly more melodic progression than other models considered.
 Listeners felt that the generated pieces sounded more like pieces composed in the Modern era than like pieces composed in the Romantic era.
 The greatest shortcoming was that the generated pieces lacked global structure or long-term melodic progression.

 Based on the shortcomings of the state space models, several directions for future work are suggested that attempt to resolve some of the problems with the generated pieces of the considered models.
-These future directions include considering hierarchical models, natural language models, and recurrent neural networks (RNNs).
+These future directions include considering hierarchical models, natural language models, and recurrent neural networks (RNNs, \citep{Goodfellow:EtAl:2016}).